buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/QuantitySets/Qto_CourseBaseQuantities.md

 # Qto_CourseBaseQuantities

-Quantity set for Course base.
+Quantity set for Course base.<!-- end of definition -->